bruj0/docker_ipv6_securely/README.md

 ### Routing in pfSense

-The default GW for IPv6 is fe80::1 for the interface IPv6 and the corresponding ::1/80 for the hosts.
+The default GW for IPv6 is fe80::1 trough the WAN interface (not WAN6) this is because this interface is connected to the KVM bridge that has access to the connection to the internet.

-Each VM host gets a static route so we define as a gateway the IPv6 of the host, 20::2
+Each Docker network in the VM host gets a static route so they can comunicate between each other.
+For this we need to define a Gateway  as z:x:y:w:20::2 trough the WAN6 interface called "vm1" in the picture.

 ![pfSense bridge](images/pfsense_gateways.png)

-Then we add a static route saying that our container subnet 21::/80 can be reached the interface WAN6 via the host 20::2.
+Finally we add a static route saying that our container subnet 21::/80 can be reached trough the "vm1" gateway that means trough the interface WAN6 via the host at 20::2.

 ![pfSense bridge](images/pfsense_static_routes.png)

 ### MAC assignment for IPv6

-Our hosting provider requires that our IPv6 traffic comes from the same MAC address associated with one of our IPv4:
+Our hosting provider requires that our IPv6 traffic comes from the same MAC address associated with one of our IPv4, in this case its the extra NAT IPv4.

 ![pfSense bridge](images/hetzner_ipv6.png)